santiment/academy/src/docs/metrics/nft-collection-price/index.md

 Based on the collection address and token ID, users can fetch all the prices for that NFT token.

-For some NFT collection and interval users can fetch buy/sell market volume and count.
-Assumption is that when the majority of the volume is buying NFTs, the market is in a euphoric state.
-On the other hand, when NFT owners accept many orders, the market is depressed.

 ## Access

 [Restricted Access](/metrics/details/access#restricted-access).